Hastingleigh.com A Genealogy Website/One Place Study contact e-mail

 .

-This pillar in the churchyard is a listed monument, it did have a sundial on top (see c.1992 image on right,) but this has been stolen.
+This pillar in the churchyard did have a sundial on top (see c.1992 image on right,) but this has been stolen.

 In Charles Igglesden's book A Saunter through Kent, he describes the sundial